 Outside the US, 'grey' is the preferred spelling and gray is rarely seen, whereas the situation in the US is the exact converse.
 Thus on Radiopaedia we prefer the spelling to be grey.
-However because the spelling of the SI unit of absorbed dose is gray (named after Louis Gray) we have chosen to use the spelling 'grey' across the site and not vary it with user preference.
+However because the spelling of the SI unit of absorbed dose is gray (named after the British physicist Louis Gray) we have chosen to use the spelling 'grey' across the site and not vary it with user preference.

 sulfur vs sulphur